Eating Out, Bringing In

 Keep Hot Foods Hot

 Whether you buy hot food or have it delivered, you should keep it hot and eat it within 2 hours of receiving it.
-Just keeping it warm is not good enough because harmful bacteria can grow rapidly at temperatures between 40 and 140 degrees Fahrenheit (the danger zone).
+Just keeping it warm is not good enough because harmful bacteria can grow rapidly in the "Danger Zone."

 If you don't plan to eat the food within two hours of receiving it, keep it hot, at a temperature of 140 degrees Fahrenheit or above.
 You may use a preheated oven, chafing dishes, warming trays, or slow cookers.
 Use a food thermometer to check the internal temperature of the food.
 If you are eating the food much later, divide it into small portions, place it in shallow containers, and refrigerate or freeze it.